Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 This is so that you can adjust where you’re allocating your money accordingly.

-For instance, making $50 from a sale might sound good, but not if you spent $100 in ads to get it.
+For instance, making $50 from a sale might sound good, but not if you spent $100 in paid ads to get it.

 Knowing how much you’re spending on each individual marketing effort…